raspberrypilearning/sense-hat-data-logger/worksheet.md

 ## Writing the data to a file

-The program you have produced so far is able to continually check the Sense-HAT sensors and write this data to the screen, however unless you're a very fast reader this is not very helpful.
+The program you have produced so far is able to continually check the Sense HAT sensors and write this data to the screen, however, unless you're a very fast reader this is not very helpful.

-What would be more useful is to write this data to a CSV file (comma seperated values) which you can examine once your logging program has finished.
-To create this file you will need to:
+What would be more useful would be to write this data to a CSV (comma separated values) file, which you can examine once your logging program has finished.
+To create this file you will need to do the following:
   - specify the filename for this file
   - add a header row to the start of the file
   - convert each list of data into a line of text for the file
-  - every so often write a batch of data out to the file
+  - periodically write a batch of data out to the file

-1. The first thing you need to do is to add 2 lines to your **Settings** section. these are:
+1. The first thing you need to do is to add 2 lines to your **Settings** section.
+These are:

   ```python
   FILENAME = ""
   WRITE_FREQUENCY = 50
   ```

-  The first line here will be used to choose an filename for the outputted data and the second will set how often the program will write data out to the file.
+  The first line here will be used to choose an filename for the data output, and the second will set how often the program will write data out to the file.
 In this case it will collect 50 lines of data and then add these to the file in one go.

 1. Next you will need to add a **log_data** function, which will convert the **sense_data** to a line of comma seperated values ready to be written to the file.
 The line of text will be added to a list called **batch data**, which will store the data until it is written to the file.